Biased Federated Learning under Wireless Heterogeneity: Introduction

 \subsection{Related Works and Motivation}

-A critical challenge in deploying federated learning (FL) over practical wireless networks is ensuring reliable transmissions between devices and the PS over noisy communication channels, a problem exacerbated as the number of devices $N$ scales.
-Recently, several works have investigated the interplay between wireless constraints and FL performance.
-For instance, \cite{Joint_L_Comm} studied the impact of joint resource block (RB) allocation and device selection while accounting for packet transmission errors.
-Similarly, \cite{FL_over_wireless_optimized} jointly optimized communication efficiency and bandwidth allocation to achieve fast convergence in wireless FL.
-To mitigate communication overhead, approaches such as gradient quantization and \cite{Prob_Quant1,Prob_Quant2} gradient sparsification \cite{Sparse_GD,Convergence_Sparse_Methods} have been widely explored.
-Alternatively, selecting a subset of devices for participation in each FL round has also been considered \cite{optimal_client_selection_FL,Biased_client_selection}.
-In addition, \cite{Parallel_SGD,local_SGD} proposed performing multiple local gradient descent steps at the devices to reduce the frequency of PS-device communication.
-However, these studies do not investigate the joint impact of communication-efficient FL techniques with wireless impairments such as channel fading and noise.
+A central challenge in deploying FL over practical wireless networks is maintaining reliable device-PS communication over noisy channels.
+Recent studies have examined how wireless constraints shape FL performance.
+For example, \cite{Joint_L_Comm} analyzes joint resource-block (RB) allocation and device selection under packet errors, while \cite{FL_over_wireless_optimized} jointly optimizes communication efficiency and bandwidth allocation to accelerate convergence in wireless FL.
+To mitigate communication overhead, gradient quantization \cite{Prob_Quant1,Prob_Quant2} and sparsification \cite{Sparse_GD,Convergence_Sparse_Methods} have been widely explored.
+Alternatively, selecting a subset of devices per round \cite{optimal_client_selection_FL,Biased_client_selection} or performing multiple local SGD steps to reduce PS–device communication frequency \cite{local_SGD} has been proposed.
+However, these studies do not jointly account for communication-efficient FL techniques and wireless impairments such as channel fading and noise.